 We couldn’t resist including one more Fellowes Powershred paper shredder on our list.
 Because while it doesn’t excel at any one thing, the 73Ci offers great range of features and capabilities overall.

 The main attractions here include a 27-litre bin capacity and the same ‘100% Jam Proof System’ and ‘Energy Savings System’ found in all Fellowes paper shredders.
 It shreds 12 sheets of paper per pass into 397 cross-cut pieces.
 It runs for up to 10 minutes before a 20 minute cool down period is needed.
 Plus you can use it to shred staples, credit cards, paper clips, staples, CDs and DVDs.

 Short of cash?
-We’ve picked the Robert Dyas model (number 2 on our list) as the best cheap paper shredder overall.
-But if even that’s too expensive for you, then this super-low-priced device is worth checking out.
+The Aurora and Robert Dyas models included in our list above are both great cheap shredders.
+But if even those are too expensive for you, then this super-low-priced device is worth checking out.